 Your first rule when shopping online is only to shop through websites you trust.
 If you have not heard of a particular shopping site, look for information about it through a search engine to help you figure out whether it has a good or bad reputation.
 Then, rather than following a link from an email or social media post, go directly to the website where you want to make the purchase.
-Some sophisticated hackers make dummy websites that look like the real ones, but will steal the information you enter.
+Some sophisticated hackers make fake (spoofed) websites that look like the real ones, but their intent is to steal any information you enter.

 Wherever you end up shopping, use these tips to help you protect yourself and your sensitive information: